open-mmlab/mmaction2/tools/data/mit/preparing_mit.md

 Before extracting, please refer to [install.md](/docs/install.md) for installing [dense_flow](https://github.com/open-mmlab/denseflow).

-If you didn't install dense_flow in the installation or only want to play with RGB frames (since extracting optical flow can be time-consuming), consider running the following script to extract **RGB-only** frames.

-Fist, You can run the following script to soft link the extracted frames.
+If you have plenty of SSD space, then we recommend extracting frames there for better I/O performance.
+And you can run the following script to soft link the extracted frames.

 ```shell
 # execute these two line (Assume the SSD is mounted at "/mnt/SSD/")